Adpro813/Aroma/README.md

 Too lazy to cook?
 Aroma finds recipes instantly using just the ingredients in your fridge.

-## Currently Building
-We are actively developing this app to bring quick, easy recipe suggestions based on what you already have at home.
-Stay tuned for updates.

 ### Installation
   Clone the repository and navigate to the project directory: